-Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internalformat, in the same manner as for textures (section 3.8.1). internalformat must be one of the formats in table 3.15 or table 3.16, other than the DEPTH formats in those tables.
+Components are then selected from the resulting R, G, B, and A values to obtain a table with the base internal format specified by (or derived from) internalformat, in the same manner as for textures (section 3.9.1). internalformat must be one of the formats in table 3.15 or tables 3.16- 3.18, with the exception of the RED, RG, DEPTH_COMPONENT, and DEPTH_STENCIL base and sized internal formats in those tables, all sized internal formats with non-fixed internal data types (see section 3.9), and sized internal format RGB9_E5.